AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of Christendom for centuries, is one of the strange phenomena in the history of religious thought.
 This volume explains, in part, this obscure phenomenon.
-History testifies that at the close of what Hagenbach calls the second period, from AD 254 to AD 730, the opinion in favor of endless punishment had become \"more general.\" Only a few belonging to the \"Origenist humanity \* \* \* still dared to express a glimmer of hope in favor of the damned \* \* \* the doctrine of the restitution of all things shared the fate of Origenism, and made its appearance in after ages only in connection with other heretical notions.\"
+History testifies that at the close of what Hagenbach calls the second period, from 254 to 730, the opinion in favor of endless punishment had become "more general."
+Only a few belonging to the "Origenist humanity ... still dared to express a glimmer of hope in favor of the damned ... the doctrine of the restitution of all things shared the fate of Origenism, and made its appearance in after ages only in connection with other heretical notions."

-Kingsley attributes the decadence and deterioration of the Alexandrine School and its doctrines and methods, to the abandonment of its intense activity, to the relinquishment of the grand enthusiasm for humanity that characterized Clement, Origen and their co-workers.
-He says:
+**Kingsley** attributes the decadence and deterioration of the Alexandrine School and its doctrines and methods, to the abandonment of its intense activity, to the relinquishment of the grand enthusiasm for humanity that characterized Clement, Origen and their co-workers.
+He
-\"Having no more Heathens to fight, they began fighting each other; \*
+says: "Having no more Heathens to fight, they began fighting each other;
-\* \* they became dogmatists \* \* \* they lost the knowledge of God, of
-righteousness, and love, and peace.
-That Divine Logos, and theology as a whole receded farther and farther aloft into abysmal heights, as it became a mere dreary system of dead scientific terms, having no practical bearing on their hearts and lives.\" In a word, their abandonment of the principles of Clement and his school, left the field open to the more practical, direct and methodical, though degraded and corrupt theories of Augustine and his associates.
+... they became dogmatists ... they lost the knowledge of God, of righteousness, and love, and peace.
+That Divine Logos, and theology as a whole receded farther and farther aloft into abysmal heights, as it became a mere dreary system of dead scientific terms, having no practical bearing on their hearts and lives."
+In a word, their abandonment of the principles of Clement and his school, left the field open to the more practical, direct and methodical, though degraded and corrupt theories of Augustine and his associates.
 This process continued till toward the middle of the Seventh Century, when, as Kingsley
-observes: \"In the year 640, the Alexandrians who were tearing each other in pieces about some Jacobite and Melchite controversy, to me incomprehensible \* \* \* in the midst of these Jacobite and Melchite controversies and riots, appeared before the city the armies of certain wild and unlettered Arab tribes.
+observes: "In the year 640, the Alexandrians who were tearing each other in pieces about some Jacobite and Melchite controversy, to me incomprehensible \... in the midst of these Jacobite and Melchite controversies and riots, appeared before the city the armies of certain wild and unlettered Arab tribes.
 A short and fruitless struggle followed; and strange to say, a few months swept away from the face of